 |Average value (mean) of the population|

 This formula calculates the standard deviation of a normal distribution from population data.
 The standard deviation is a numeric measure of the distribution of data around the mean.
 A smaller standard deviation means that most of the data is close to the mean.
 A bigger standard deviation means that the data is more spread out over the sample space.
 This is illustrated in the figure below:

 The distribution of data around the mean for any normal distribution is the same.
-One standard deviation away from the mean on either side contains approximately of the data, two standard deviations contains approximately of the samples, and so on.
-This is what makes the standard deviation a useful measure for normal distributions, it can be used to look-up and calculate probabilities of a normal distribution.
+One standard deviation away from the mean on either side contains approximately of the data, two standard deviations contain approximately of the samples, and so on.
+This is what makes the standard deviation a useful measure for normal distributions, it can be used to look up and calculate probabilities of a normal distribution.

 The symbols (Latin small letter s) and (sigma) are used to differentiate between the sample and population data when calculating the standard deviation of a distribution.
 The difference between the two formulas, shown below, is Bessel’s Correction which corrects for bias in the sample data.